KCodeYT/VanillaGenerator/README.md

 How does this plugin work?
 ------------------------------

-This plugin works by adding 3 new generators to the server. (vanilla, vanilla_nether, vanilla_the_end) Those generators start a bedrock dedicated in background server where bots generate chunks continuously and clone them to the powernukkitx server when they are needed.
+This plugin works by adding 3 new generators to the server (vanilla, vanilla_nether, vanilla_the_end).
+Those generators start a bedrock dedicated server in the background.
+After they started bots join those servers and generate chunks continuously and clone them to the powernukkitx server when they are needed.
 As its well known that a bedrock dedicated server uses a lot of resources, with this plugin your server needs those resources too.